clnhrn/website-scrapers/README.md

 # website-scrapers

-A collection of scrapers that can extract operationally available capacity reports from gas/pipeline company websites.
+A collection of scrapers that can extract operationally available capacity (**OAC**) reports from gas/pipeline company websites.